John Carlos and Tommie Smith, 50 years later

 That is the singular moment, one of the most iconic—and important and controversial—in sports history.
 This is a story about that moment, but just as much about the moments that followed, laid end-to-end, repeated, until they span months and years and decades, and encompass lives and legacies.
 Smith and Carlos were young black men protesting racial inequality, using the platform of the ceremonial playing of their national anthem at a sports event.
 Where they raised their fists, a half century later Colin Kaepernick would take a knee.
 “We’re trying to recapture terrain that we thought was once conquered,” says Harry Edwards, the septuagenarian sports sociologist who as a 25-year-old instructor in 1968 organized the movement that led to Smith’s and Carlos’s protest.

 The moment defines Smith and Carlos, as Kaepernick’s defines him, and always will.
 It extracted a cost—opportunity lost, money never earned, families tested and broken.
 They were heroes to some, pariahs to others, lauded and threatened and belittled.
-Smith, as sweet a mover as ever set foot on a track (Lord, to have seen him race Usain Bolt), never ran another race after the Olympic final, not uncommon in his era but poignant against the backdrop of his last performance.
-Carlos ran for only one more year.
+Smith, as sweet a mover as ever set foot on a track (Lord, to have seen him race Usain Bolt), ran a few races after the Olympic final.
+Carlos ran until 1970, ranking first in the world in both the 100 and 200 meters.

 Both men only found footing in society many years after Mexico City and, ever so gradually, gained acceptance as leaders.
 In 2005, a 22-foot statue depicting the scene on the medal stand was dedicated at San Jose State, where both had been students and competed.
 Three years later ESPN awarded Smith and Carlos the Arthur Ashe Courage Award, and in September 2016 they were recognized at the White House by President Obama with members of the ’16 U.S. Olympic team.
 Yet now they grapple with the state of race relations in their country, which some days makes them wonder what they accomplished 50 years ago.
 “Many struggles are not final victories,” Edwards says.